 In practical reality (pre DFOG S2) only Vagabond was a gamebreaker, whereas Demon Slayer and Sword Master had issues while Dark Templar was pretty effective, particularly with holds.
 After 2nd awakening tweaks, Demon Slayer and Sword Master had their issues fixed, Dark Templar tweaked if not improved, and Vagabond taking some considerable nerfs to the point where she's considered perhaps the weakest Female Slayer class.

 Among all M. Slayer subclasses, Asura is considered one on account of being incredibly strong straight out of the box.
 Not only do they specialize in screen-clearing, multi-hitting projectiles and area-of-effect moves that can effectively stunlock most enemies, their First Awakening also lets them shoot even more multi-hit projectiles with their normal combo and turns their bread-and-butter projectiles into incredibly fast ranged blasts with short cooldowns, while their Second Awakening also afflicts targets with Shock status which reduces their defenses, in addition to being able to deal more than one type of elemental damage at once with a single skill.
-This is all on top of having passive sources of damage that can also double as debuffs and being able to wear Plate Armor, effectively turning them into tanky Magic Knights that can function effectively as both damage dealers and semi-support players with relatively minimal gearing requirements for most content barring endgame dungeons.note The only time they fell off the map was when Anton Raid, the first set of Raid-level dungeons, was introduced, and their weaknesses in dealing with enemies immune to Freeze and Shock status came to light.
-Several high-level Korean players initially decried the class for being useless in endgame dungeons, but after a few months they were universally ranked just slightly below Crusaders—arguably the top-tier raiding class (see above)—in terms of raid efficiency.
+This is all on top of having passive sources of damage that can also double as debuffs and being able to wear Plate Armor, effectively turning them into tanky Magic Knights that can function effectively as both damage dealers and semi-support players with relatively minimal gearing requirements for most content barring endgame dungeons.note The only time they fell off the map was when Anton Raid, the first set of Raid-level dungeons, was introduced, and their weaknesses in dealing with enemies immune to Freeze and Shock status came to light, leading to the consensus that they were, at best, a Jack-of-All-Stats that really couldn't place anywhere on a raiding team barring a niche setup.
+Several high-level Korean players thus initially decried the class for being useless in endgame dungeons, but after a year or so they were universally ranked just slightly below Crusaders—arguably the top-tier raiding class (see above)—in terms of raid efficiency.
+Of course, neither does the fact that they were seen as a Tier-Induced Scrappy at one point due to how overpowered they were with just Level 70 Chronicle sets and a good Epic weapon help one bit, as a number of fans still hate Asura to this day despite a number of nerfs and rebalances.